 Written work, essays and dissertation, must be submitted by uploading it to the Assignments Section of the MSt in Women's Studies WebLearn only; no concomitant copy submission may be submitted, for any purpose.
 Electronic submissions must be received by the deadline; technical problems external to the WebLearn system will not be accepted as grounds for excusing lateness.
 Written work shall be submitted as word-processed files converted to PDF using the course coversheet as first page of the work.
-File naming conventions are to be found in the Examination Conventions in Appendix 3.
+File naming conventions are to be found in the Examination Conventions, which will be made available later in the year..